 The man walked over to a window covered with intricate ferns

-The patterns on the glass reminded him of his own intentions.
+the frozen patterns on the glass reminding him of his own intentions.

 He felt alone but somehow beautiful